stuslicer/pfp-sudoku/README.md

 ## Todo
 + add checks to ensure cell values are between 0 and 9 - 0 represents space
++ alternative ways to preload the grid - AI for example?
++ think about group all the Grid functions together somehow - ¯\_(ツ)_/¯

 ## Article 1